Topologically protected Bell-cat states in a simple spin model: Results

 where $\vert \pi/2, \pi \rangle$ is the spin coherent state centered at $\left ( \theta, \phi \right ) = \left (\pi/2,\pi \right )$ on the Bloch sphere.
 For large $N$, the coherent part has a Gaussian shape centered at $n = 0$ in the $\hat{S}_z$ basis

 Our motivation for starting the process in the trivial phase comes from the fact that eigenstates of the Hamiltonian which will become the topologically protected bound states are centered at $\theta = \pi/2$ ($n = 0$ in Fock space) and $\phi = \pi$ on the Bloch sphere in the trivial phase.
 Furthermore, we start with an equal superposition of the two CS states because we recall that in the nontrivial phase each of the two bound states is in opposite subspaces of the CS.
-(2) Next, we adiabatically drive the system into the topologically nontrivial phase by linearly ramping down an applied magnetic field which controls the CS spin-flip energy, $v(t) = v_0 - \gamma t$, where $v_0$ is the initial value of $v$ and $\gamma$ is the drive rate.
+(2) Next, we adiabatically drive the system into the topologically nontrivial phase by linearly ramping down an applied magnetic field which controls the CS spin-flip energy,

+where $v_0$ is the initial value of $v$ and $\gamma$ is the drive rate.
 Because the initial state is in a superposition of the CS being both up and down, the wave function will split in two with each part being attached to $B_\uparrow(n)$ and $B_\downarrow(n)$.
 (3) After some time when the two parts of the wave function have negligible overlap, they are in a macroscopic superposition of the majority of the identical spins pointing up and pointing down.
 The splitting process relies on the fact that the topological bound states are protected by the chiral symmetry and are therefore eigenstates of $\hat{\sigma}_z$.
 This forces the bound states on opposite sides of $n = 0$ to have support in opposite CS subspaces resulting in the formation of a BC state.

 To illustrate the initial and final steps of the splitting process we calculate the joint Wigner quasi-probability distribution

 which gives the state of the system in the space of conjugate variables $(n,\phi)$ and is similar to the phase space of classical systems.
 The phase $\phi_p = \frac{2\pi p}{N+1}$ is the discrete version of the azimuthal angle of the identical spins' Bloch sphere and $\rho_i = \mathrm{Tr}_\mathrm{CS}\left [\hat{\sigma}_i \rho\right ]$ where $i = 0,x,y,z$.
 In experiments, a complete representation of a given state requires all four distributions.
 However, for visualizing both the distribution splitting and quantum correlations, only $W_0(n, \phi_p)$ and $W_x(n, \phi_p)$ are necessary.
 Both are combined in Figure \ref{fig:wig}, where the lower part of (a) illustrates the initial state with $\rho(0) = \vert \psi(0)\rangle \langle \psi(0) \vert$, and the lower part of (b) depicts the final state once the driving has stopped.